Things to Consider Before Relocating for Work

 Others will take a longer view and relocate with partner and children in tow, keen to make the most of their young ones’ portability whilst offering their family the unique opportunity to experience living a good life in a different culture.

-The great news is that if you’re considering a work relocation then you’ve already been recognised by your existing or potential new employer as a valuable asset, and any decent company worth their salt will offer you a good relocation package which includes access to a good removals company and help finding a place to live in your new city.
+The great news is that if you’re considering a work relocation then you’ve already been recognised by your existing or potential new employer as a valuable asset, and any decent company worth their salt will offer you a good relocation package which includes access to a good removals company and help to find a place to live in your new city.
 The rest, however, is up to you.

 It’s a life-changing decision you’re about to make and one that shouldn’t be taken lightly.
 For many, relocation for work is a golden ticket to promotion and career progression, but it’s got to be something that makes you happy too.
-Too many Brits have thrown themselves in at the deep end having not done enough ground work and returned home six months later, jobless and with seriously bruised egos.
-If you fail to plan, you plan to fail - so before you sign on the dotted line, here are some practical questions to ask yourself.
+Too many Brits have thrown themselves in at the deep end having not done enough groundwork and returned home six months later, jobless and with seriously bruised egos.
+If you fail to plan, you plan to fail – so before you sign on the dotted line, here are some practical questions to ask yourself.